TymeeK/personal-portfolio/README.md

 # Portfolio Website

 Hi There!
-I'm Tymee Kong and this is my portfolio website.

-<a href='https://personal-portfolio-bnox6prcn-tymee-kongs-projects.vercel.app/' target='_blank'>My website</a>
+I'm Tymee Kong and this is my <a href='https://personal-portfolio-bnox6prcn-tymee-kongs-projects.vercel.app/' target='_blank'>portfolio website</a>

 ## Technologies used